Last Updated on September 4, 2023 by Katie

 The world of transcription and subtitle writing are industries that welcome people with little or no experience.

 Pay may be low in the beginning until you gain experience, but once you get the hang of things it’s easy to make a full or part-time career as a transcriptionist.

-Some transcription jobs may give you training before you start paid work.
-Some will require you to have prior training.
+Some transcription jobs will give you training before you start paid work, while others will require you to have a little experience.

 What Does a Transcriptionist Do?